openai/evals/README.md

 pip install -e .[formatters]
 ```

+Then run `pre-commit install` to install pre-commit into your git hooks. pre-commit will now run on every commit.

+If you want to manually run all pre-commit hooks on a repository, run `pre-commit run --all-files`.
+To run individual hooks use `pre-commit run <hook_id>`.

 ### Running evals

 If you don't want to contribute new evals, but simply want to run them locally, you can install the evals package via pip: